mateusz29/qgis-yolo-plugin/README.md

 This forces the model to run on CPU, avoiding the call to get_cpu_info() that triggers the issue.

 For more context, see the related [Ultralytics GitHub issue #8609](https://github.com/ultralytics/ultralytics/issues/8609).

+### Slower first inference when using ONNX models

+The first ONNX inference usually has a higher initialization cost due to session setup.
+Subsequent inferences are significantly faster, as the model and required resources are already loaded in memory.
+In PyTorch (.pt), this initial overhead is often smaller.